maryclare/stat697/index.md

 -------
 * Wednesday 4/23/20
   - [Homework 9](https://maryclare.github.io/stat697/content/homework/hw_9.pdf) has been posted online.
 It is due by 5:00pm via Moodle, Wendesday 4/29/20.
+  - The due date for the final project has been extended to Thursday 5/07/20 at 5:00pm EST.
 * Monday 4/21/20
   - I have posted today's lecture recording, the notes I made during the lecture, and updated code for state-space models on the [notes page](https://maryclare.github.io/stat697/notes).
 * Monday 4/20/20